-City income tax is paid first to the city where work is performed or income earned.
+City income tax is paid first to the city where work is performed or income is earned.
 You may also have an additional tax liability to your city of residence based on how much credit your home city allows for taxes paid to where you work or earn your income.
-If you work or live within the City of Columbus, you are liable for the income tax.
+If you work or live within the City of Columbus, you are responsible to remit the appropriate income tax.